Diagnostic and surgical laparoscopy

 - The surgeon makes an incision at the navel.

 - A needle is inserted into the incision.
-Carbon dioxide is then passed into the abdomen through the needle or the probe.
-The gas helps expand the area, giving the surgeon more room to work and helping the physician see the organs more clearly.
+Then carbon dioxide is passed through the needle into the abdomen.
+The gas helps expand the area, giving the surgeon more room to work and assisting the physician in seeing the organs.

 - A tube is placed through the incision in the abdomen.
-A camcorder is passed (laparoscopy camera) and the abdominal cavity and pelvis are observed.
-More small incisions can be made in different locations that allow for better visualization and manipulation of the affected organs.
+A video cam (laparoscopy camera) is then passed, and the abdominal cavity and pelvis are observed.
+Small incisions can be made in different locations, allowing for better visualization and manipulation of the affected organs.
 In the case of gynecology, these incisions are usually on the side of the abdomen, both on the right and left side.

 - If a gynecological laparoscopy or fertility study is performed, a dye can be injected through the cervix to identify the Fallopian tubes and their permeability.

-- After the study, the gas, laparoscopy equipment and instruments are extracted, and the incisions are closed.
+- After the study, the gas, the laparoscopy equipment, and the instruments are extracted to close the incisions.

 How to prepare for a laparoscopy?

-- Before the procedure, it is important to fast 8 hours with no food or drink.
+- Before the procedure, it is crucial not to consume food or liquid for at least 8 hours.

-- It may be necessary to suspend any medication prior to the procedure such as the use of aspirin or anticoagulants, as well as medications to be ingested on the day of surgery.
-The treating physician and anesthesiologist will inform the patient which of these should be suspended.
+- It may be necessary to suspend any medication before the procedure, such as aspirin or anticoagulants, and other medicines on the day of surgery.
+The treating physician and anesthesiologist will inform the patient, which should be suspended.

 What are the risks of laparoscopy?

 There is a risk of infection.
-For this reason, a prophylactic antibiotic (prevention) is used 30 minutes prior to the procedure, which will be administered intravenously and thus prevent complication.
+For this reason, a prophylactic antibiotic (prevention) is used 30 minutes before the procedure, which will be administered intravenously and thus prevent complications.

 There is a risk of organ injury.
-This may mean damage to the bladder, intestines, or a blood vessel that may require immediate change of procedure to surgery (laparotomy).
-It depends to a great extent on the surgeon’s experience, the history of previous surgeries and the diagnosis for which the procedure is performed.
-However, this type of complication is not frequent and occurs in about 1 in every 500 to 5000 surgeries, depending on the complication.
+This may damage the bladder, intestines, or a blood vessel that may require an immediate change of procedure to surgery (laparotomy).
+It depends greatly on the surgeon’s experience, the history of previous surgeries, and the diagnosis for which the procedure is performed.
+However, this type of complication is not frequent and occurs in about 1 in every 500 to 5000 surgeries, depending on the complications.

-A diagnostic laparoscopy may not be possible if the bowel is swollen or has fluid in the abdomen (ascites), or if the patient has had surgery in the past.
+Diagnostic laparoscopy may not be possible if the bowels are swollen or have fluid in the abdomen (ascites) or if the patient has had surgery in the past.

 Contact us in our lines: